Cycling74/rnbo.move.control/README.md

 To do Direct Drawing, you must use the `UInt8` type for your buffer and provide the `view` and `"system": true` metadata entries.

-The buffer is interpreted as a 16 byte header followed by pixel data.
+The buffer is interpreted as a 32 byte header followed by pixel data.

 #### Header Format

 * The first byte of the header is a dirty flag, atomically look for it to be clear, then you write pixel data, then atomically set it to 1.
 When your view is visible, the controller will look for this 1, read the data, then atomically clear that byte.
 The controller does not access this data unless it is displaying it.
 * The 2nd byte of the header indicates the pixel format of your image.
   * `0` - 1 bit per pixel black and white
 * The 3rd and 4th bytes are reserved.
-* The 5th thru 8th byte are treated as a 32-bit little endian unsigned int, they represent the width of the image you're drawing.
-If this is zero then it is expected that the image is the same width as the display it is being drawn to.
+* The 5th thru 12th bytes are treated as 2 32-bit little endian unsigned ints,
+  the first represents the width and second the height of the image.
+* The 13th thru 24th bytes represent 2 32-bit little endian signed ints,
+  the first an x and the second a y, offset for placing the view on the screen.
-* The rest of the bytes are reserved.
+* the rest are reserved

 ```
 00..03 - dirty, format, reserved, reserved
-04..07 - width (32-bit) *TODO*
+04..07 - width (32-bit unsigned int)
+08..11 - height (32-bit unsigned int)
-08..11 - x offset (32-bit) *TODO*
+12..15 - x offset (32-bit signed int)
-12..15 - y offset (32-bit) *TODO*
+16..23 - y offset (32-bit signed int)
+.. reserved
 ```